imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 The "DHCP client" protocol configures an interface to request a IPv4 using the DHCP protocol.
 When connecting as a client device to a network this is often the desired configuration since it allows automatic configuration of the IPv4 address and DNS settings.

-.. note:: Opuntia's default configuration includes a interface named "WAN"
+.. note:: Dual Stack IPv4 and IPv6 requires separate Opuntia Interfaces.
+By default Opuntia has a *Wan* Interface for DHCP and a *Wan_6* Interface for DHCPv6 the physical interface needs to be set to the upstream interface.

+For more information on Dual Stack configurations see the :ref:`Wired-DHCPv6-Client` section.

 Web GUI
 *******